nguyendylan164-droid/4337-Project-2/devlog.md

 7:19 PM

 I created the "cell/4" and "find_start/3" predicates, which access a cell and find the start of the maze, respectively.
 Initially, this session was challenging until I started digging and found a built-in predicate: "nth0(index, list, element", which returns an element at the index of a list.
 This predicate helped simplify the session.
 In the next session, I will do the maze validation required by the project.

+Session 2 -
+12/4/2025
+4:36 PM

+The project details state, "The predicate should fail if the maze is invalid..."
+Therefore, I plan to implement maze validation predicates for this session.